rust-embedded/embedded-hal/embedded-hal-spi/README.md

 ### Testing period

-If there are no objections to the proposal, the new trait(s) will land in one of the upstream `embedded-hal-XXX` crates and an issue about the new trait(s) will be created.
+If there are no objections to the proposal the new trait(s) will land in this crate and an issue about the new trait(s) will be created.
 If the proposal includes several alternatives and a single one couldn't be chosen as the best then each alternative will land behind a different Cargo feature, e.g. "alt1" or "alt2".

-The traits will undergo a testing period before they move into the set of proven traits.
+The traits will undergo a testing period before they are exported from the top-level `embedded-hal` crate.
 During this period users are encouraged to try to implement the unproven traits for their platforms and to build drivers on top of them.
 Problems implementing the trait(s) as well as successful implementations should be reported on the corresponding issue.

 To leave the unproven state at least *two* implementations of the trait(s) for different platforms (ideally, the two platforms should be from different